 For anyone who has begun a prescription of Wellbutrin who may have concerns about possible adverse effects, Wellbutrin tapering may be an option to consider.

-Correctly planned tapering Wellbutrin is important whether the drug was prescribed for depression, or was prescribed under a different name for quitting smoking, or if the drug use was non-prescribed.
+Correctly planned Wellbutrin tapering is important whether the drug was prescribed for depression, or under a different name for quitting smoking, or if the drug use was non-prescribed.
 In all of these cases, trying to quit Wellbutrin without help or assistance is not recommended.

 Below, we will discuss some of the main challenges with getting off Wellbutrin, and some ways to stay healthy during withdrawal from Wellbutrin (or any other of Wellbutrin’s namesakes).